TyOverby/construct/readme.md

 # Construct

-The `vec!` macro is pretty great, but it does only create `Vec`s.  **Construct** contains a macro that lets you construct containers from any type that implements the `Construct` trait.
-By default, all of the standard library containers are included.
+The `vec!` macro is pretty great, but it does only create `Vec`s.
+The `construct!` macro works for any type that implements `iter::Extend`, which is basically every collection!

 ## Install